 Of course, this doesn't mean one particular style works for everyone.
 There are email subscribers who just hate hearing any personal stuff.
 There are those who love all that.
 It really depends who you are trying to reach, and what you want to send to them.
 Sometimes personal is the way to go.
 Other times you need to be strictly business with your emails.

 You can choose which kind of emails you send.
 No, don't listen to that guru who told you to be always very informative.
 Nor listen to me, who says the personal emails are the thing.
 Don't even trust those who say you need to send very little marketing content and very much other stuff.
 That may be true in some cases.
 And that may be untrue other times.
 Choose yourself, test it out, be wild and ask your subscribers.

 How I do it

-I have moved my list from MailChimp to Mad Mimi and, most recently, to MailerLite (affiliate link).
+I have moved my list from MailChimp to Mad Mimi and, most recently, to MailerLite (UPDATE 2019: Which I have abandoned, due to their changed pricing and moved back to MailChimp).
 My list is small, I haven't been the most active in promoting it.
 I always use double opt-in, to keep my list clean from spam email addresses, and to keep other people's emails safe.
 You must have access to the email address you use to subscribe to my list, otherwise you won't be able to confirm the address and will never receive any of my emails.

 I currently offer an incentive, a free SEO checklist.
 This may change soon, I have a new subscriber gift in works.
 I have had multiple other gifts and incentives, some working better than others.
 They have included email mini-courses, e-books and workbooks, and other stuff.
 I notice when people subscribe to my list for the gift and then unsubscribe as soon as they receive other emails.
 It is unfortunate.